Intruder Tries To Seize Plane At Mauritania Airport - UrduPoint

 Intruder Tries To Seize Plane At Mauritania Airport

-The AMI press agency reported that the man was an "American claiming to have problems with the Mauritanian government".

-A security source said that the individual "sneaked aboard a Mauritanian plane" that had "no passengers aboard."
-He then threatened to blow up the craft, a Mauritania Airlines Embraer used for domestic flights, the source said.
+The security source said that the man "sneaked aboard a Mauritanian plane" that had "no passengers aboard".

+He then threatened to blow up the aircraft, a Mauritania Airlines Embraer used for domestic flights, the source said.

+Transport Minister Mohamedou Ahmedou Mheimid said the intruder had been a young man "known to police" who suffered from mental health problems.

+"An investigation has been opened to determine the failures that caused this security breach and remedy them in future," he told national television.

 The source, who spoke on condition of anonymity, did not give details of the man's identity or nationality and could not say whether he really had any explosives.

-"He's been neutralised.
-Gendarmes managed to overpower him after he refused to give himself up," the source told AFP.
+The security source told AFP that "gendarmes managed to overpower him after he refused to give himself up".

 AMI also reported that the man had been arrested.